-Fire Arms and Weapons
+Firearms and Weapons

-Legal reference: Iowa Code Section 724.22, 441 IAC 113.7(5)
+Legal reference: lowa Code Section 724.22, 441 IAC 113.7(5)

-- All weapons, firearms, and ammunition are inaccessible to a child of any age. - Weapons and firearms are maintained in a separate locked place, such as a gun case. - Ammunition is maintained in a locked place separate from the weapons and firearms. - Any ammunition in a motor vehicle is kept in a separate, locked container.
+- All weapons, firearms, and ammunition are inaccessible to a child of any age. - Weapons and firearms are maintained in a separate locked place, unloaded, such as a gun case. - Ammunition is maintained in a locked place separate from the weapons and firearms. - Any weapon or firearm in a motor vehicle must be unloaded and kept in a locked container. - Ammunition in a motor vehicle is kept in a separate, locked container.
 No vehicle used to transport foster children shall contain a loaded gun.